magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/frontmatter_introduction.volsingle.md

 -----------------------------------

-From the beginning Ajahn Chah chose not to give any special treatment to the (Western) monks who came to study with him, but to let them adapt to the climate, food and culture as best they could, and use the experience of discomfort for the development of wisdom and patient endurance.
+From the beginning Ajahn Chah chose not to give any special treatment to the *farang* (Western) monks who came to study with him, but to let them adapt to the climate, food and culture as best they could, and use the experience of discomfort for the development of wisdom and patient endurance.
 In 1975 Wat Pah Nanachat (the International Forest Monastery) was established near Wat Pah Pong as a place for Westerners to practise.
 The people of Bung Wai village had been long-standing disciples of Ajahn Chah and asked him if the foreign monks could settle there and start a new monastery.
 Then in 1976 Ajahn Sumedho was invited by a group in London to come and establish a Theravādan monastery in England.
 Ajahn